timbrandin/meteor-iosmorphic-react-templating/README.md

 # Example Isomorphic Meteor+React app (with Server Side Rendering).

 > Try turning off JavaScript, it will still render the intial  state of the app, as expected!
-[Here's a Chrome plugin to turn JavaScript off.](https://chrome.google.com/webstore/detail/quick-javascript-switcher/geddoclleiomckbhadiaipdggiiccfje)
+[Here's a Chrome plugin to turn off JavaScript.](https://chrome.google.com/webstore/detail/quick-javascript-switcher/geddoclleiomckbhadiaipdggiiccfje)

 ## Demo